Account Protection at Raymond James

 In the vast majority of cases, SIPC is likely to meet 100% of the claims of individual investors.

 However, to account for clients whose losses may be such that a deficiency still exists after they have received the full SIPC entitlement (subject to any sub-limit for claims for cash), Raymond James has purchased excess SIPC coverage through various syndicates of Lloyd’s, a London-based firm.
 Excess SIPC is fully protected by the Lloyd’s trust funds and Lloyd’s Central Fund.
-The additional protection currently provided has an aggregate firm limit of $750 million, including a sub-limit of $1.9 million per customer for cash above basic SIPC for the wrongful abstraction of customer funds.1
+The additional protection currently provided has an aggregate firm limit of $750 million, including a sub-limit of $1.9 million per capacity for cash above basic SIPC for the wrongful abstraction of customer funds.1

 Lloyd’s of London is the world’s leading insurance market.
 It was established in 1688 and provides specialist insurance coverage to businesses worldwide.
 It is regulated by the Financial Services Authority, which oversees all financial institutions in the United